GibranLyra/test_android/README.md

 - JodaTime

 # Instalation instructions
- Clone the project, make sure that you have java 8 and the JAVA_HOME enviroment variable configured
+ Clone the project, make sure that you have java 8 and the JAVA_HOME enviroment variable configured.